Horticulture (DHRT)

 Location(s): Ridgetown Campus

-DHRT*3300 Greenhouse Ornamental Production Fall and Winter (LEC: 3, LAB: 2) [0.50]
+DHRT*3300 Greenhouse Ornamental Production Winter Only (LEC: 1, LAB: 5) [0.50]

 Production practices of selected greenhouse ornamental crops, pot crops and cut flower crops will be demonstrated.
+Recommended minimum grades, standards and post harvest practices will be reviewed.
+Production planning and scheduling, and methods to manage growth and maintain product quality will be practiced.

 Department(s): Ridgetown Academic